Charles Wace

 Charles Wace (born 24 September 1961) is a British businessman, and a founder of the media group Twofour, a factual, features and entertainment television production and content agency.
 Wace stepped down as chief executive (CEO), following a sale of the group to LDC (Lloyds Development Capital) in 2013.

-Wace is now CEO of Limesnapper, which invests in a range of businesses that have intellectual property at their heart.
+Wace is now Chief Executive of Limesnapper, which invests in a range of businesses that have intellectual property at their heart.
 It has also invested in residential and commercial property in London, South West England and the West Indies.

-Wace is chairman of the Creative England Trading Company and adirector of Creative England.
+Wace was chairman of the Creative England Trading Company and adirector of Creative England.
 He chaired the UK independent trade body Producers Alliance for Cinema and Television (PACT) for two years.
-Wace is chairman of Beagle Media, a corporate communications company.
-He is deputy chair of Falmouth University, and a member of its ventures board.
+Wace is chairman of Beagle Media, which is based in Cornwall and London and specialises in factual broadcast television and business communications.